What is Get REAL?

 Our university chapters

-Our chapters are made up of passionate, creative, and dedicated LGBTQ+ students and their allies at 20 universities across Canada.
+Our chapters are made up of passionate, creative, and dedicated 2SLGBTQ+ students and their allies at 20 universities across Canada.
 They work year-round to make their communities safer and more inclusive by providing platforms for their peers to share their own lived experiences, and by supporting local LGBTQ+ initiatives through their 50/50 fundraisers.

-Our After-School Program was inspired by conferences focused on bringing young LGBTQ+ and ally professionals together with high school students involved in their school's Gay-Straight Alliance or Positive Space Group, to provide a fun and safe space for students to learn new skills they could bring back to their schools.
+Our After-School Program was inspired by conferences focused on bringing young 2SLGBTQ+ and ally professionals together with high school students involved in their school's Gay-Straight Alliance or Positive Space Group, to provide a fun and safe space for students to learn new skills they could bring back to their schools.

 Our team is passionate, diverse, hard-working, and friendly.
 We believe that everyone brings something different to the table, and that best ideas can come from anyone.

 Marley Bowen - Executive Director